{{org_field_logo}}

 Definitions

-- Radicalisation: The process by which a person comes to support terrorism or forms of extremism leading to terrorism
+- Radicalisation: The process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups.

 Risk Identification and Signs of Concern